USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

 srun --pty --partition=hii-interactive --cpus=4 --mem=30G --time=0-8 /bin/bash
 ```

+*Note: `hii-interactive` was set-up to provide an interactive shell in a timely manner since no batch jobs
+are running, however if all nodes in the `hii-interactive` partition are allocated, you may use
+`hii-test` or `hii02` in that order of preference.*

 #### Examples

 In the following example, we request a shell on a compute node providing